ElinEunjung/python-exam-project-pgr107/README.md

 > **📄 Additional Documentation:**
 > The `README.md` file and the contents of the `docs/` folder were created voluntarily and were **not required by the exam**.
-> They were added to showcase real-world collaboration, professional workflow, and clear documentation practices — values we consider essential in software development.
+> They were added to showcase our collaboration, professional workflow, and clear documentation practices — values we consider essential in software development.